AdobeDocs/analytics.en/help/implement/vars/page-vars/products.md

 >[!NOTE]
 >
->`lineItemId` needs to be added as a custom field as it is not part of the standard Analytics Event schema.
-We will add a dedicated 'category' field in the future.
+>`lineItemId` needs to be added as a custom field as it is not yet part of the standard Analytics Event schema.
+Adobe plans to add a dedicated 'Category' field in the future.

 ## Products using the Adobe Analytics extension